 2.4.1 The Sustainability Appraisal for the LP2 commenced in November 2014.
 Work on the appraisal is on-going with the interim draft of the appraisal being published for consultation in June 2016.
-It has been further updated and submitted for consultation alongside the Pre-submission draft of the Local Plan as part of the Regulation 19 Consultation.
+It was further updated and submitted for consultation alongside the Pre-submission draft of the Local Plan as part of the Regulation 19 Consultation in October 2016 and has been updated further to reflect modifications proposed to the Plan following the examination in public held in April 2017.